-- (1) Under section 154 of the Act, the licensing committee will be responsible for determining applications.
+- (1) Under section 154 of the Gambling Act, the licensing committee will be responsible for determining applications.
 This is the same committee formulated under the provisions of the Licensing Act 2003.
 The sub-committee will determine most applications where a representation has been made.
-This is in accordance with the table in paragraph 22(2) of this statement. - (2) The licensing sub-committee must act in a fair and reasonable manner at all times when considering applications.
-Therefore, all members must have training before they can sit on a sub-committee. - (3) Members of the licensing sub-committee should not hear or decide on any application for a premises licence in their own electoral ward.
-If a member of the sub-committee has an interest in a premises or knows an applicant personally, they must declare an interest.
+This is in accordance with the table in paragraph twenty two of this statement. - (2) The licensing committee and sub-committee must act in a fair and reasonable manner at all times.
+Therefore, all members must have inhouse training before they can sit on either the committee or sub-committee.. - (3) Members of the licensing committee should not hear or decide on any application for a premises licence in their own electoral ward.
+If a member of the committee has an interest in a premises or knows an applicant personally, they must declare an interest.
 They will then take no part in the decision.
 This reduces conflicts of interest and the perception of bias.